GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-05-12-gn-moves-to-illinois.md

 categories: gna speciesfilegroup
 ---

-I did do some soul-searching, advise-gathering, thinking, planning, and crystal ball gazing.
+I did some soul-searching, advise-gathering, thinking, planning, and crystal ball gazing.
 And it seems that moving [Global Names grant][gn_grant] and myself to [Species File Group][sfg] is a right decision.
 Why?
 Because [Marine Biological Laboratory][mbl] is a hard core research institute, which completely